tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/一般性问题_intl_en.md

 ### Does COS support statistics collection?

-COS is capable of monitoring stored data and displaying the details and trends of various metrics in the monitoring window.
-To view general data trends, go to the **Overview** page on the [COS Console](https://console.cloud.tencent.com/cos5), and you can view data such as storage size, request number, and traffic for each storage class.
+COS is capable of monitoring stored data and displaying the details and trends of various metrics in the monitoring data window.
+To view general data trends, go to the **Overview** page in the [COS console](https://console.cloud.tencent.com/cos5), and you can view data such as storage size, number of requests, and traffic of each storage class.
 To view the statistics of a single bucket, see [Querying Monitoring Data](https://intl.cloud.tencent.com/document/product/436/31634).

-In addition to the COS Console, you can also view the monitoring information of different buckets on the [Cloud Monitoring](https://console.cloud.tencent.com/monitor/product/COS) page where you can also configure different alarm policies to fit your business needs.
+In addition to the COS console, you can also view the monitoring information of different buckets on the [Cloud Monitoring](https://console.cloud.tencent.com/monitor/product/COS) page where you can also configure different alarm policies to fit your business needs.

 ### Does COS support image processing?